 Right after the Big Bang, the same number of particles and antiparticles were produced, but they annihilated each other into photons as the universe cooled down.
 However, there is matter (such as stars) left in this universe.
-This was caused by a small imbalance of $O(10^{-9})$ between the behaviors of particles and antiparticles; so called CP violation.
+This was caused by a small imbalance of $O(10^{-9})$ between the behaviors of particles and antiparticles; socalled CP violation.
 Such CP violation must have been caused by new physics beyond the standard model.
-With a new high intensity proton accelerator at J-PARC, we are studying a rare CP-violating K_L decay to look for new physics beyond the standard model.
+With a new high intensity proton accelerator at J-PARC, we are studying a rare CP-violating K1 decay to look for new physics beyond the standard model.

 In addition, right after the Big Bang, all the particles were massless.
-However, they obtained mass due to the Higgs particle.
-Using the highest energy proton-proton collider, located at CERN, we are studying the Higgs particle.
-The same collider will allow us to produce undiscovered particles beyond the Standard Model, such as supersymmetric particles, dark-sector particles, and exotic Higgs.
+However, they acquired mass due to the interactions with the Higgs field.
+Using the highest energy proton-proton collider (LHC) and the ATLAS detector located at CERN, we are producing the Higgs particle and studying its properties.
+The same collider facility and detector will allow us to search for undiscovered particles beyond the Standard Model, such as supersymmetric particles, dark-sector particles, and exotic Higgs of the extended Higgs sector.